MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-design-content.md

 Non-human access to resources must also be protected.
 Currently, you can't use Conditional Access to protect non-human access to cloud resources.
 You need to use another method, like grant controls for OAuth-based access.

 > [!NOTE]
-> Functionality for targeting service principles and helping to protect access to resources for machine or workload identities based on location is currently in preview.
+> Functionality for targeting service principals and helping to protect access to resources for machine or workload identities based on location is currently in preview.
 See [Conditional Access design based on Zero Trust and personas](/azure/architecture/guide/security/conditional-access-architecture) for details.

 ### Enterprise access model